Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 Callback triggered when the user swipes to the right.

 ::: tip Condition
-This callback is only triggered when your component is at its minimum scale and `panMode` property is set to `PanMode.CLAMP` (default value).
+This callback is only triggered when `panMode` property is set to `PanMode.CLAMP` (default value) and the right edge of your component is in contact with the right edge of its enclosing container.
 :::

 ### onSwipeLeft